Business Term Loans

 Disabled Veterans: Additional Programs and Protections

-Service-disabled veteran entrepreneurs have access to a layer of federal contracting and financing programs beyond what VOSB status alone provides, with SDVOSB contract set-asides creating the most meaningful indirect financing benefit available to any small business owner category.
-These programs are worth understanding in detail before you approach a lender.
+Service-disabled veteran entrepreneurs have access to federal contracting and financing programs.
+SDVOSB contract set-asides create the most meaningful indirect financing benefit available.

 SDVOSB Sole-Source Contract Thresholds